mckennapsean/dissertation/content/01-intro.md

 This dissertation introduces a new data visualization design process model to guide and support visualization designers through the act of creating effective, useful, and usable visualization systems.
-Existing visualization design process models proved difficult to use in practice due to a disconnect with design decisions, evaluation methods, design artifacts, and which step a designer is in.
+Existing visualization design process models prove difficult to use in practice due to a disconnect with design decisions, evaluation methods, design artifacts, and which step a designer is in.
 We propose the design activity framework to more effectively guide visualization designers through a series of design activities.
 Each design activity has a descriptive motivation, a collection of generative or evaluative design methods, and the goal of visualization artifacts, such as design requirements, ideas, prototypes, and systems.
-The design activity framework is grounded in a series of formative and summative data visualization projects, where we encountered limitations of existing models and utilized this framework as a solution.
-The design activity framework is validated through series of case studies in the fields of biology [@mckenna2015s], cyber security [@McKenna2014;
-@McKenna2015; @mckenna2016], and data storytelling [@mckenna2017] and also by an evaluation of design activity worksheets taught in a data visualization classroom for use in a cumulative project [@mckenna2017a].
+The development of the design activity framework is grounded in a series of formative and summative data visualization projects, where we encountered limitations of existing models and utilized this framework as a solution.
+The design activity framework is validated through series of case studies in the fields of biology [@mckenna2015s], cyber security [@McKenna2014; @McKenna2015; @mckenna2016], and data storytelling [@mckenna2017] and also by an evaluation of design activity worksheets taught in a data visualization classroom for use in a cumulative project [@mckenna2017a].

-As motivation, we identify five high-level goals that, if met, could improve upon existing visualization design process models: **achievability**, **flexibility**, **justifiability**, **discoverability**, and **actionability**.
+In order to capture the challenges faced when using existing visualization design process models, we identify five high-level goals for a model that, if met, could effectively aid visualization designers: **achievability**, **flexibility**, **justifiability**, **discoverability**, and **actionability**.
-Specifically, existing models failed to clearly lay out goals for steps of the design process, while the design activity framework includes achievable artifacts and connections to justifiable design decisions.
+Specifically, existing models fail to clearly lay out goals for steps of the design process, while the design activity framework includes achievable artifacts and connections to justifiable design decisions.
 With an activity's clear motivation, list of discoverable design methods, and flexible flow principles, the design activity framework is also more actionable and could help guide visualization designers effectively through the process.
-By working to capture these five goals, the design activity framework is a significant contribution and improvement upon previous models for data visualization design due to the model's increased descriptive, evaluative, and generative power [@Beaudouin-Lafon2004].
+By working to capture these five goals, the design activity framework is an improvement upon previous models for data visualization design due to the model's increased descriptive, evaluative, and generative power [@Beaudouin-Lafon2004].

 To be _achievable_, a design process model should clearly highlight the desired visualization outcomes.
-While existing models have outlined the design process as a series of steps [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011], the design activity framework clearly defines and separates activities through a distinct motivation.
+While existing models outline the design process as a series of steps [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011], the design activity framework clearly defines and separates activities through a distinct motivation.
 Additionally, visualization designers are given a clear end product to work toward in each step: a visualization artifact.
 Commonly, visualization artifacts are tangible software tools, but the visualization design process can involve other kinds of artifacts, such as documents of user needs, a list of software requirements, or sketches.
-Existing process models fail to rigorously capture some of these design artifacts, largely due to how existing models consider evaluation as a separate stage of the design process [@Lloyd2011; @Wassink2009; @Chee2011] rather than a part of every activity.
+Existing process models do not rigorously capture some of these design artifacts, largely due to how existing models consider evaluation as a separate stage of the design process [@Lloyd2011; @Wassink2009; @Chee2011] rather than a part of every activity.
 Artifacts for visualization design can serve many purposes, from measuring